Eebbu/Easty/items/report.md

     they will have an idea of where to get this food from.

 *List all the use cases in text descriptions or create use case diagrams.
 Please refer to https://www.visual-paradigm.com/guide/uml-unified-modeling-language/what-is-use-case-diagram/ for use case diagram.*
+* Following is the list of use cases of our application;
+* Actor: User
+* * Our actor will be the user since he/she will be interacting with the app in order to donate, exchange or get food.

+* Use Case 1: Login
+* * The user can log into the app.
+* * Precondition: The user must have his/her account registered.
+* * PostCondition: Once, the user is logged in, he/she is taken to dashboard page.

+* Use Case 2: View Posts
+* * The user can have a look and go through the posts on dashboard.
+* * Precondition: The user should be on dashboard.
+* * PostCondition: Variety of posts can be viewed belonging to different category.

+* Use Case 3: Search
+* * The search catches the eye balls of the user.
+* *  Precondition: The user should be on the dashboard.
+* * PostCondition: The user can search different food items based on the searched words.

+* Use Case 4: Filter
+* * The user can filter posts on the search page.
+* * * Precondition: The user has to be on the search page.
+* * * PostCondition: The user has to click on the category which he/she wants so search for.
+Later, posts only for those categories are shown.
+      If a users want that food item, there is a GPS system(address of who posted) on the post page that people can follow to get the food.

+* Use Case 5: Add Post
+* * The user can post his/her food item by clicking 'Add' button on the dashboard.
+    On clicking the 'Add' button, the user is redirected to a different page 'AddPage', that has three options, Donate, Exchange and Wanted.

+* * * Precondition: The user has to be dashboard page.
+* * * * For donate: The user has to click 'Donate' text on the AddPage and enter all the details about his food such as name, quantity, location where it can be picked from and so on and  then finally post it.
+* * * * For exchange: The user has to click 'Exchange' text on the AddPage and enter all the details about his food such as name, quantity, location where it can be picked from and so on and  then finally post it.
+* * * * For wanted: The user has to click 'Wanted' text on the AddPage and enter all the details about his food such as name, quantity, location where it can be picked from and so on and  then finally post it.
+* * * PostCondition: The user can view his/her posts with the other posts on dashboard page or can find it through the search bar.

+* Use Case 6: Profile Page
+* * The users can maintain their profile page that shows their username and email.
+They also have option to upload their profile page.
+* * * Precondition: The user has to be on the dashboard page, there is profile button on it that redirects to the profile page.
+* * * Postcondition: The user can see the updated profile picture.

+* Use Case 7: Sign Out
+* * Users can log out by clicking the sign out button on the profile.
+* * * Precondition: The user has to be on the profile page.
+* * * PostCondition: The user is redirected back to the login page and stops all the activities running behind.

 <hr>